 Weight – 4.1 Lbs. per tile

-Recommended Uses – Stone Flex Tiles have been used successfully in both commercial and residential spaces and are versatile enough to be installed in garages, living rooms, kitchens, dining rooms, bedrooms, bathrooms, basements, dens, family rooms, rec rooms, playrooms, indoor patios, decks, and anywhere else a soft, warm stone floor is desired.
+Recommended Uses – Stone Flex Tiles have been used successfully in both commercial and residential spaces and are versatile enough to be installed in garages, living rooms, kitchens, dining rooms, bedrooms, bathrooms, basements, dens, family rooms, rec rooms, playrooms, indoor patios, and anywhere else a soft, warm stone floor is desired.

 Installation of interlocking tiles is very simple and typically done by the consumer.
 Typical installation of these tiles is as follows: